Mrs. Hartsock's 3rd Grade Class

-MPHS FFA students cam to teach MP West third graders about agriculture.
-Students brainstormed what agriculture is and how it affects us each day, constructed ag items out of play dough, and planted pea seeds!
+MPHS FFA students came to teach MP West third graders about agriculture.
+Students brainstormed what agriculture is and how it affects us each day, constructed agricultural items out of play dough, and planted pea seeds!

 Mrs. Bender's 4th Grade Class

 Chemical weathering was our topic this week.
 Using vinegar as our acid, the kids ran an experiment to see how much weathering would occur with basalt, limestone, sandstone and marble.
 We then set out the solution overnight to see what was left behind after the vinegar had evaporated.

 To celebrate the kids worked on creating their own ground hog's shadows using different angle placements to see which angle would produce the longest shadow.
 The flashlights were a big hit!
 (So was being able to work in the dark.)

 We purchased some new building blocks for the school.
 The students were having so much fun building.